larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 18:10
 or the spotlight of perception on your feet.
 You are now perceiving what was happening there, 18:15 what was being sensed there.
 The sensation was happening all along however.
-So **while sensation is not negotiable 18:24 you can't change your receptors unless you adopt some new technology, perception is under the control of your attention.**
+So **while ==sensation is not negotiable== 18:24 you can't change your receptors unless you adopt some new technology, ==perception is under the control of your attention.==**
 Multi-Tasking Is Real
 18:32
 And the way to think about attention is it's like a spotlight, except it's not one spotlight.